CBGonzalez/Core3Intrinsics-Intro/Readme.md

                 right = Vector256.Create(1.0f, 2.0f, 3.0f, 4.0f, 50.0f, 60.0f, 70.0f, 80.0f);
                 result = Avx.DotProduct(left, right, 0b1111_0001); // result = <-30, 0, 0, 0, -17400, 0, 0, 0>
 ```
-This will actually create **2** products of 128 bit vectors: from the first four elements of `left` and `right`, stored on the first element of `result`, and the same for the right 4 elements, stored on the 5th element.
+This will actually create **2** dot products of 128 bit vectors: from the first four elements of `left` and `right`, stored on the first element of `result`, and the same for the right 4 elements, stored on the 5th element.
 In other words, it will perform a dot product on two 128 bit float vectors independently.
 It can be visualized as doing the dot product of 2 four float element vectors separately and simultaneously.

 You can control which product is performed by using the 4 high order bits of the third parameter **in reverse order**: all ones means do all 4 products (on each 128 bit half).
-A value of `0b0001` would mean that only the **first** element´s products is performed, a value of `0b1010` will multiply first and third:
+A value of `0b0001` would mean that only the **first** element´s products is performed, a value of `0b1010` will multiply second and fourth:

 ``` C#
                 result = Avx.DotProduct(left, right, 0b1010_0001); // result = <-20, 0, 0, 0, -10000, 0, 0, 0>